Sereno1710/feup-lbaw/wiki/eap.md

 # EAP: Architecture Specification and Prototype

-> Project vision.

 ## A7: Web Resources Specification

-> Brief presentation of the artifact's goals.
+This artifact provides an overview of the forthcoming web API, emphasizing the required resources along with their characteristics and associated JSON responses.
+The API encompasses functionalities for creating, reading, updating, and, if applicable, deleting operations for each resource.

 ### 1. Overview

-> Identify and overview the modules that will be part of the application.
+This section describes the modules that will be part of the application.

 | Modules | Description |
 |---------|-------------|